Saturday, March 8, 2025

 Two shop vacs side by side.

-In the photo above, notice the larger storage bag on the stainless model.
-Within the large bag, I carry the wands, attachments, a dustpan, and a dust broom.
-During cleanup, I use the storage bag to hold trash too big for the hose.
-I even coil up the 20-foot cord and throw it in the bag.
+In the photo above, note the larger storage bag on the stainless steel model.
+Inside the bag, I store the wands, attachments, a dustpan, and a dust broom.
+During cleanup, I use it to hold trash too large for the hose.
+I even coil the 20-foot cord and toss it into the bag.

-The small bag on the plastic model does not hold the wands securely, nor do the rear wheel mounts hold the wands very well, which is how they are shown in the advertisements.
+The small bag on the plastic model doesn’t secure the wands well, and the rear wheel mounts don’t hold them effectively either, despite how they’re shown in advertisements.

 Bottom Line

-Ridgid’s stainless steel 16-gallon wet/dry vacuum is taller, lighter, and has better storage than the 16-gallon plastic model.
-If you don’t care about the tool storage bag, the plastic model is cheaper, dent-resistant, smaller, and will never rust.
+RIDGID’s stainless steel 16-gallon wet/dry vacuum is taller, lighter, and offers better storage than its 16-gallon plastic counterpart.
+If the tool storage bag isn’t a priority, the plastic model is cheaper, dent-resistant, more compact, and won’t ever rust.

 If you get one these shop vacs I hope you enjoy it.
 Please share any thoughts or questions in the comments below.